Backupchan/server/README.md

     ```
     * Now you can exit the shell by entering `\q`
 1. Install program dependencies: `pip install -r requirements.txt`
 1. Copy `config.jsonc.example` to `config.jsonc`.
 Modify as necessary.
-Make sure to change the options under `db` especially.
+Unless stated otherwise, most options have default values.
 1. Run `migrate.py` to create required tables database.
 1. Run `main.py` to start the server.